 ON THE WITHLACOOCHEE AND LITTLE RIVER WATER TRAIL

 With a distance of almost 160 miles, there is a lot to explore on the Withlacoochee and Little River Water Trail.
 This water trail travels through Valdosta, Moultrie, Tifton, and Quitman before heading south into Florida.

 These water trails are mostly flatwater trails with some Class I rapids, and are great for experts and beginners alike.
 Paddle through the black waters and cypress trees, and enjoy the peaceful scenery of south Georgia.

-Okefenokee Adventures offers single and tandem kayak and canoe rentals, including multi-day rentals for overnight trips.
+- Okefenokee Adventures offers single and tandem kayak and canoe rentals, including multi-day rentals for overnight trips at the Okefenokee Swamp.
 They also offer kayak tours, and shuttle services.